AwalaApp/specs/rs000-core.md

 ## Introduction

 Distributed systems are typically integrated using some form of [Remote Procedure Call (RPC)](https://en.wikipedia.org/wiki/Remote_procedure_call), a seemingly simple and familiar pattern that resembles local function calls in programming.
-Services running on HTTP, such as RESTful or gRPC APIs, employ this pattern.
+Systems communicating over HTTP, such as REST or gRPC APIs, employ this pattern.

 RPCs work well in a reliable network -- One with a low [round-trip time (RTT)](https://en.wikipedia.org/wiki/Round-trip_delay_time) and an adequate [throughput](https://en.wikipedia.org/wiki/Throughput).
-The higher the RRT or the lower throughput can be, the more complicated an RPC implementation becomes.
+But the component making the call becomes more complicated with the need to implement retries, timeouts and [circuit breakers](https://martinfowler.com/bliki/CircuitBreaker.html) in order to cope with an unusually high RTT or an unusually low throughput.
 And with an extremely high RRT and/or an extremely low throughput, RPCs do not work at all.

 In contrast to RPCs, distributed systems using asynchronous messaging are implemented without any assumption that the data will reach its destination immediately or that a response will be returned.
 Instead, they communicate through [_brokers_](https://en.wikipedia.org/wiki/Message_broker) that receive, route and deliver the data.

 Decoupling the two nodes in the connection makes it possible to transport the data using alternative methods when the network unavailable.
-For example, in places where [sneakernets](https://en.wikipedia.org/wiki/Sneakernet) are used to consume foreign content, people could also use the sneakernet to connect their applications to the Internet.
+For example, in places where [sneakernets](https://en.wikipedia.org/wiki/Sneakernet) are used to consume foreign content, people could also use it to connect their applications to the Internet.

 Relaynet makes it easy to build distributed systems using asynchronous messaging in such a way that data can be securely transported on alternative media (e.g., sneakernets) when a conventional computer network is unavailable.
 The result is a [delay-tolerant](https://en.wikipedia.org/wiki/Delay-tolerant_networking), [overlay](https://en.wikipedia.org/wiki/Overlay_network) network with [onion routing](https://en.wikipedia.org/wiki/Onion_routing).